rajathada/Piano_Tiles_Bot/README.md

 **Piano Tiles** is famous android game.

-Code plays the game automatically by **processing image** at every next instant.
+Code plays the game automatically by **IMAGE PROCCESSING** at every next instant.

 Go to (https://youtu.be/lyB3NdNrjxA) to see how it works.
 (Leave like if you enjoyed)